infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 For partners, it is recommended to run a code review using their available AI-assisted code review tools.

+**Disclaimer:**
+AI-generated code review results are intended to assist developers and should not be considered definitive.
+Developers are responsible for reviewing, validating, and applying judgment to the findings, as AI tools may not be 100% accurate or context-aware.

 ## Mandatory Checklist
 Please go through these checklists before sending extension for approval